an-erd/ble_beacon/README.md

   - The drift will be calculated and for future requests inside the beacon used as a correction factor.
   - **Remark:** Previous values eventually stored in the offline buffer will not be updated/corrected with the drift factor.

-## Buttons

-The device provides one push button.
-When attached to the programming JIG, another button is available for testing.

 ## Power Consumption

 The software is power optimized.